More Than You Think You Are

 More Than You Think You Are is the third studio album by American rock band Matchbox Twenty, released on November 19, 2002.
-The album is again a departure for the band as the album has more of a focus on harder rock than the band's two previous albums.
+The album is again a departure for the band as it has more of a focus on harder rock than the band's two previous albums.
 Five singles were released from the album: "Disease", "Unwell", "Bright Lights", "Downfall", and "All I Need".
 "Downfall" was released only in the United States while "All I Need" was issued only in Australia.

 Recording

 Produced by the band's longtime studio collaborator Matt Serletic, More Than You Think You Are was recorded at Bearsville Studios in Woodstock, New York and at The Hit Factory in New York City.

 Rob Thomas was pleased with the album, saying: "This is probably the most rockin' record we've ever done, because we've been working with Greg Collins, who's engineered bands like System of a Down and Red Hot Chili Peppers, and mixer Jim Scott, who's worked with people like Wilco and Tom Petty & the Heartbreakers.
 But at the same time, there's a warmness to the record, a real organic quality that I just love."